Cargill/splinter/cli/man/splinter-workload.1.md

 OPTIONS
 =======
 `-d, --duration DURATION`
-: Lenght of time in hours that the workload should run for.
+: Length of time in hours that the workload should run for.
 If this option is not used, the workload will run indefinitely.
 Duration can be provided in seconds, minutes, hours, or days ex: `7s`, `20m`, `24h`, `2d`